macchioni/nextjs-blog/posts/dildo-in-your-kitchen.md

 **PPS**: thanks to some SEO genius we’re in a pretty good spot on  [InboxReads](https://inboxreads.co/) , a directory of wonderful newsletters.

-`The rest of the newsletter is for subscribers only
+👉🏻 `The full newsletter is for subscribers only`

 <link rel="stylesheet"
       href="https://emailoctopus.com/bundles/emailoctopuslist/css/1.6/form.css"